Why extend your lease?

 You will have to pay to extend your lease, so you will need to think very carefully if it is going to be worthwhile doing this.

 You have to propose the price you think you should pay.
 You will also have to pay our costs as well as your own legal and valuation costs.
-You can find details of this in the admin fees document.

 What you have to do?

 If you decide to apply to extend your lease, you will need to serve us with a formal notice.
 Please send your formal notice to Legal Services, 7 Newington Barrow Way N7 7EP.